 Focuses on creating animation performances with character and feeling in a staged setting.
-The intricacies of acting are explored through thoughts, emotion and dialogue, applying the basic
+The intricacies of acting are explored through thoughts, emotion and dialogue, applying the basic principles of animation to the character scene.
+Prerequisite: DIG2354

 Character Rigging

 Focuses on the rigging of digital characters for animation.
 Students learn the technical skills needed to model, set up a skeletal system and test a rig effectively for industry-standard game character animation.
 Prerequisite: DIG2323